Five flexible work models to improve employee productivity

 When the Covid-19 pandemic swept across the world, businesses responded by implementing indefinite work-from-home policies to keep employees safe while ensuring business continuity.

-As the world takes tentative steps towards recovery, businesses have begun to recognise the merit of some of the measures that were taken to enable life to go on amidst a time of great uncertainty.
+Now that the pandemic is over, businesses are recognising the merit of some of the measures taken to enable life to go on amidst great uncertainty.

-One that received a lot of attention is that of flexible work arrangements.
-While this no new concept, word of flexible working and its benefits began to travel as businesses around the world shared accounts of improved work-life balance, better job satisfaction, improved employee retention, and increased productivity.
+One measure that received a lot of attention was flexible work arrangements.
+While this is no new concept, word of flexible working and its benefits began to travel as businesses around the world shared accounts of improved work-life balance, better job satisfaction, improved employee retention, and increased productivity.

 While there are many positive attributes attached to flexible work conditions, there is no one-size-fits-all approach.